Environmental accounts are “satellite accounts” to the main UK National Accounts.

 Data are provided by Ricardo Energy and Environment.Back to table of contents

-- non-metallic minerals are mainly construction and industrial minerals, including limestone and gypsum, sand and gravel, and clays
+non-metallic minerals, which are mainly construction and industrial minerals, including limestone and gypsum, sand and gravel, and clays

-- fossil energy materials and carriers include coal, peat1, crude oil and natural gas
+fossil energy materials and carriers, which include coal, peat [note 1], crude oil and natural gas

-- metal ores include precious metals such as gold
+metal ores, which include precious metals such as gold

 Physical trade balance

-The physical trade balance (PTB) shows the relationship between imports and exports and is calculated by subtracting the weight of exports from the weight of imports2.
+The physical trade balance (PTB) shows the relationship between imports and exports and is calculated by subtracting the weight of exports from the weight of imports [note 2].
 The UK has a positive PTB, meaning that more materials and products are imported than are exported suggesting that the UK may be becoming more reliant on the production of materials in other countries.